-Fig. 8 Conservation of the Castle Hotel will hopefully provide a new life for this elegant building
+Fig. 44 Conservation of the Castle Hotel will hopefully provide a new life for this elegant building mentoring.

-- 7.3.1 The Council needs to ensure that building owners and users have the tools necessary to carry out their own appropriate repairs and renovations.
-This may include guidance, training and mentoring. - 7.3.2 Seek funding to buy and conserve a vacant listed building to set up a Conservation training establishment in partnership with organisations such as Cadw, the University, RCAHMW, the Welsh Traditional Buildings Forum, Building Research Establishment (BRE), the Strata Florida Project, the Towy Centre, Hyfforddiant Ceredigion Training (HCT), Adult Learning Wales, Creative and Cultural Skills, or similar, to train local people in conservation techniques, create jobs which provide local conservation services to owners and occupiers in the town and surrounding areas.
+7.3.1 The Council needs to ensure that building owners and users have the tools necessary to carry out their own appropriate repairs and renovations.
+This may include guidance, training and

+- 7.3.2 Seek funding to buy and conserve a vacant listed building to set up a Conservation training establishment in partnership with organisations such as Cadw, the University, RCAHMW, the Welsh Traditional Buildings Forum, Building Research Establishment (BRE), the Strata Florida Project, the Towy Centre, Hyfforddiant Ceredigion Training (HCT), Adult Learning Wales, Creative and Cultural Skills, or similar, to train local people in conservation techniques, create jobs which provide local conservation services to owners and occupiers in the town and surrounding areas.
 The centre could provide owners and occupiers with low or no cost training courses in general maintenance and assist with finding appropriate tradespeople and materials.
-This could provide a valuable and sustainable resource which would support regeneration in Ceredigion's town centres and occupiers, and helping to preserve and enhance the historical architecture of the county.
+This could provide a valuable and sustainable resource which would support regeneration in Ceredigion's town centres and conservation areas, in addition to providing some employment, upskilling owners and occupiers, and helping to preserve and enhance the historical architecture of the county.
 A model similar to Carmarthenshire's Adfer Ban a Chwm building preservation trust could be used. - 7.3.3 Consider seeking funding from appropriate sources such as NLHF, Welsh Government, housing renewal, SDF funding and others as appropriate.